spir611/spir611/README.md

 📜Other certificates: Google Technical Support Certificate, Certificate of Assistance: Cybersecurity and 3D Printing 2-day summer courses UMA, Introductory Online Courses in Big Data, Robotics, Cybersecurity, Digital Marketing, Blockchain, Cloud Computing, Community Manager: Social Networks...

 ### **In Canada**:
-🔓B.A. in Spanish Studies and Linguistics (University of Toronto) 👩‍🏫Teaching English as a Second Language Certificate (University of Toronto) 📊Vocational Studies in Business Administration and Accounting (Toronto School of Business, CGA level 3)
+-🔓B.A. in Spanish Studies and Linguistics, University of Toronto) -👩‍🏫Teaching English as a Second Language Certificate, University of Toronto -📊Vocational Studies in Business Administration and Accounting, Toronto School of Business, CGA level 3 ...........................................................................................................................................................................

-...........................................................................................................................................................................

 ✨**Did you know**...I am fluent in English, Spanish, German and pretty advanced in French!!